Which Free Trading App is For Me?

 - Robinhood Gold – Basic investment account with higher margin limits (you can borrow more to invest)

-- Robinhood Cash – Lowest level account without instant deposits or settlements
+- Robinhood Cash – Lowest level account with commission free trades.
+Excludes instant deposits or settlements.

 M1 Finance markets itself as “a long-term investing vehicle.”
 As such, they only trade during a specific time each day, unless you purchase M1 Plus.